 CabinZero takes social responsibility seriously.
 Bags are not made in sweat shops and they care that their staff are happy in their work.

 Quality materials are used and they take measures to reduce environmental impact.
 The bags are made to last and come with a 10-year warranty.
 If you want more give CabinZero a like on Facebook to increase the warranty to 25 years.
 That means mine’s guaranteed until I’m 78!
 Now that’s sustainable.

 CabinZero also encourage sustainable tourism and support charities in developing countries.
 You can read more about their efforts to be socially responsible here.

-This is the best carry-on backpack I’ve used – it’s a winner!
 I love the stylish design, the durability and practical features.
-It’s light but tough, comfortable to wear and has loads of space.
+It’s light but tough and has loads of space.
 The bag is airline approved and will also work for train travel and weekend breaks at home and overseas.
-I may even treat myself to the smaller (and cheaper) 36L version for overnight trips.
+But, when it’s filled and weighs 10k it does start to slip down my back – a chest strap would help.
+Hip straps would help a lot.
+There’s a smaller (and cheaper) 36L version for overnight trips.
 At just £60 or US $79 the 44L bag is excellent value for money.
+CabinZero ship worldwide.

 Disclosure: CabinZero provided the Classic 44L Ultra-Light in exchange for an honest review.
 As always all views and opinions are 100% my own, otherwise there’d be no point.